jo-pouradier/tele-notify-bot/README.md

 The agent beeing a server implise that one port must be openned and that the server is accessible on this port, the agent should have his own TLS keys + more work on master to register and manage each agent.
 Opening a port is a problem if we want to manage servers in a private network and that the master cant be on this same network.
 Only the master should be a server and the agent initiate a long pooling request or a bidirectional stream (I'll go for the stream).
+Plus this way the agent can send a struct of all data vailable.
+Much easier to manage.